Tanzkalmar35/Tanzkalmar35/README.md

 # 💫 About Me:
-🔭 I’m currently working on a react native password management mobile app<br>🌱 I’m currently learning TypeScript
+🔭 I’m currently working on a react native password management mobile app as well as a remake of my personal portfolio website<br>🌱 I’m currently learning Svelte

 # 💻 Tech Stack: